|

 leaves.

-Something told Haldir that to enter would be to court disaster.
+Something told him that to enter the booth would be to court

 He stepped inside and sat down.